us-income-taxes-banner

 Legislative and economic setting

-The provisions of the Inflation Reduction Act went into effect this year, and while the ASC 740 ramifications of the corporate AMT were relatively minor, the direct-pay and transferability provisions of the new tax credits have provided (and continue to provide) a host of new challenges.
+The provisions of the Inflation Reduction Act went into effect for taxable years beginning after December 31, 2022.
+While the ASC 740 ramifications of the corporate AMT were relatively minor, the direct-pay and transferability provisions of the new tax credits have presented (and continue to present) a host of new challenges.

-In addition, the global economy has started to prepare for the Organisation for Economic Co-operation and Development’s (OECD’s) Pillar 2 tax regime, which is intended to introduce a global minimum corporate tax rate of 15 percent.
+In addition, multinational entities have been navigating the Organisation for Economic Co-operation and Development’s (OECD’s) Pillar Two tax regime, which introduces a global minimum corporate tax rate of 15 percent.
 To implement the global minimum tax, individual countries are responsible for establishing laws and regulations in line with the framework provided by the OECD.
-The framework is set to go into effect as early as January 2024, subject to the enactment of tax laws in accordance with the framework on a jurisdictional basis.
-Generally, we expect these new taxes to be accounted for in a manner similar to AMTs, but the accounting impacts of each new law will need to be separately evaluated in each jurisdiction.
+Many countries have enacted legislation that went into effect in 2024.
+Generally, we expect these new taxes to be accounted for in a manner similar to AMTs for consolidated financial statements, but the accounting impacts of each new law will need to be separately evaluated in each jurisdiction.

 Standard-setting activity